-Q: How does your new day trading book fit into your business?
+Q: How does your day trading book fit into your business?

-Day traders have always been a core group within my client base.
-For nonprofessionals, I highly recommend the E-mini Dow futures market as a place for trading.
-The new book is a much-needed update to the previous edition which was published in 2015.
+Although day traders are not my only clients, they do represent a core group within my client base.
+I highly recommend the E-mini Dow futures market as a place for day trading.
+My 2021 book is a much-needed update to the previous edition which was published in 2015.
 In addition to providing advanced trading material, the book emphasizes the importance of process in learning.
 Becoming a skillful trader is a matter of exploring how you learn to trade as well as what you learn.

 Q: How do you advertise your services?

-I believe that the best form of advertising is word of mouth.
+The best form of advertising is word of mouth.
 So, I do not really do much advertising.
-I talk with people in person or online, continue to expand my websites, publish materials, and teach.
-For the most part, people find me and then we have a conversation about how I may be able to help them.
+For the most part, people hear about me from others, find me, and then we have a conversation about how I may be able to help them.
+Overall, I talk with people in person, on the phone, or online.
+I also continue to expand my websites, publish materials, and teach.
 It is not a sophisticated approach, but it works quite well for my purposes.